Brooklyn Cyclones: On field entertainers

-The original "Cyclones Beach Bums" were a promotional team of men and women who entertained the ballpark from 2003 through 2008, were seen all over the ballpark dancing, interacting with fans, and handing out promotional items.
-In 2009, the team decided to hire an all women dance team to replace the Beach Bums, but still retaining the Beach Bum name.
-The dance team is similar to that of the New York Knicks, New York Dragons and New York Islanders.
+The original "Cyclones Beach Bums" were a group of men and women who entertained the ballpark from 2003 through 2008, were seen all over the ballpark dancing, interacting with fans, and handing out promotional items.
+In 2009, the beach bums were introduced as an all women dance team.

-Following the 2016 season, the all women's dance team was done away with & the team was reverted to what it was in the past.
-The team was rebranded as the Surf Squad.
+Following the 2016 season, the team was rebranded as the Surf Squad and reverted back to being a co-ed dance team with a promotional focus.